Chriscbr/dotfiles/README.md

 Personally customized settings for how I use my command line, based on <https://github.com/mathiasbynens/dotfiles>.

+[TODO] Consider adjusting my setup and see if I can safely keep my dotfiles managed using `git bare` as described [here](https://www.atlassian.com/git/tutorials/dotfiles) instead of manually syncing with `bootstrap.sh`.
+[TODO] Consider removing `prezto` as a dependency - it's not really clear if I'm using many features from it, besides probably a bunch of default settings.

 ## Zsh setup
 My current setup is based on [prezto](https://github.com/sorin-ionescu/prezto).
 To set it up, do the following: